 The Financial Statements have been prepared on the going concern basis, which assumes that the Group will continue in operational existence for at least one year from the date of signing of these Financial Statements.
-The ability of the Group to continue as a going concern is dependent on the support of the Group's parent, Oando Energy Resources (OER), and other sister companies under the OER group.
+The ability of the Group to continue as a going concern is dependent on the support of the Group's parent, Oando Energy Resources.
 The directors of Oando Energy Resources have confirmed that they will continue to provide financial support for a period of eighteen months from the date of these financial statements to ensure that the Group can meet its liabilities and obligations as when they fall due.
 As a result, the directors of the Group consider that the use of the going concern basis is appropriate.

-The ability of the Group to maintain its interests in the Production Sharing Contracts as described in the Asset Review on pages 4 - 10 is dependent on the continuing support of Oando Energy Resources, other sister companies under the OER group and/or the agreement of farm-outs with other oil companies, including the funding of signature bonus payments and the committed exploration expenditures.
+The ability of the Group to maintain its interests in the Production Sharing Contracts as described in the Asset Review on pages 4 - 10 is dependent on the continuing support of Oando Energy Resources and/or the agreement of farm-outs with other oil companies, including the funding of signature bonus payments and the committed exploration expenditures.